linuslagerhjelm/aes/README.md

 ## CLI

-This project also comes with a cli tool that wraps the library for command line usage.
+This project comes with a cli tool that wraps the library for command line usage.
-The usage of the CLI is of course about as secure as using the library code directly, apart from that the CLI makes use of reasonable configurations and thus provides some guarantees about security.
-It should be sufficient for encryption of non critical files locally.
+The usage of the CLI is of course about as secure as using the library code directly, apart from that the CLI implements a cryptographic schema that uses the most secure configuration possible of the library.

 ### Usage